timothytenzin20/FDM_WebSocket/README/README.md

 #### `updateData(newData)`

-- Stores most recent data in `data.json`.
+- Stores all recent data in `allData.json`.

 #### `generateData()`